I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Yeah, I don't know how they do things at Kestevens—

-But if you came into my house and started grilling my glibsies, I'd be moved to reconsiliatory action.
+But if you came into my house and started grilling my lilies, I'd be moved to reconciliatory action.

 (She has a point!)